hujhax/austin-improv-wiki/Troupes/Crimpz.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Crimpz is two best friends going on a magical adventure.
+Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Crimpz is two best friends going on a magical adventure.
+>

-Come witness the spectacle that is, two socially awkward friends navigating everyday routines that turn into epic adventures.</blockquote>
+> Come witness the spectacle that is, two socially awkward friends navigating everyday routines that turn into epic adventures.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do a narrative based on an audience suggestion.
+Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do a narrative based on an audience suggestion.
+>

-Then at some point we get a whimsical/mythical element from the audience and continue the narrative.</blockquote>
+> Then at some point we get a whimsical/mythical element from the audience and continue the narrative.

 ## More Information
 * [The duo's web site.](https://www.facebook.com/MLcrimpz)